ctogle/chunktagger/README.md

 Despite this, the model appears to provide mostly accurate tagging.

 TODO:

   Testing on GPUs (no CUDA available on system on which chunktagger was developed).

   Optimization of architecture defining hyperparameters (e.g. number of LSTM layers, embedding dimension, etc.).

   Infrastructure for more arbitrary data sources (without requiring subclasses for specific data sources).
-  Fix the --wiki option to work with MultiTagger implementation